Daimler warns car owners of fire risk it lacks parts to fix - NewsBreak

 Daimler warns car owners of fire risk it lacks parts to fix

-BERLIN (Reuters) - Daimler’s Mercedes-Benz has informed owners of its luxury cars of a technical defect that could spark a fire, the company said on Tuesday, adding a recall was not possible because parts needed to fix the problem are not available.
+BERLIN, Jan 4 (Reuters) - Daimler's (DAIGn.DE) Mercedes-Benz has informed owners of its luxury cars of a technical defect that could spark a fire, the company said on Tuesday, adding a recall was not possible because parts needed to fix the problem are not available.

 The issue was traced to possible leakage in the coolant pump that could heat up components, Daimler said.